mbourgey/CBW_BFX_GENOMIC_MEDECINE_module2/scripts/logging_into_the_Compute_Canada_HPC.md

 ## Connecting to the Mammouth HPC scheduler:

-Host: workshop103.ccs.usherbrooke.ca
+Host: stud39@workshop2018a.vhost37.genap.ca

 Login / Password: Provided to you on a separate piece of paper at the beginning of the workshop.

 ### Linux/Mac

-Open a terminal and use the following command from the command line: ssh username@workshop103.ccs.usherbrooke.ca The username and password are the ones that we provided on a separate piece of paper.
+Open a terminal and use the following command from the command line: ssh studXX@workshop2018a.vhost37.genap.ca The username and password are the ones that we provided on a separate piece of paper.

 ### Windows

-Connect to the workshop103.ccs.usherbrooke.ca server using the Putty tool that you installed for this workshop.
+Connect to the stud39@workshop2018a.vhost37.genap.ca server using the Putty tool that you installed for this workshop.

 ## Once you are logged in

-Your environment variables have been set to ensure that the CVMFS modules will always be accessible to you and to the jobs you will launch.

 When you are logged on a Compute  Canada HPC server you are on a logging node which is only dedicated to data transfer, to run very small jobs and to launch job on the scheduler.